ThreeSixtyGiving/threesixtygiving.github.io/reference.md

 There are three main formats available for representing 360 Giving data.

 1. **Summary spreadsheet**: provided with user-friendly **column titles**, and for recording one grant per row.
 This is the most common template that publishers choose.
-CSV, Excel, Documentation
 2. **Multi-table data package** (under development): for when you have more in-depth information to share, such as the location of multiple beneficiary groups, or detailed payments schedules.
 Provided with machine-readable field names.  <i class="fa fa-envelope-o"></i> [ Get in touch](/support/) if you would like to use this format.
 3. **JSON Schema**: for providing a structured representation of your data direct from your internal databases or via an API.
 Ideal for direct use by developers building visualisations and web apps.
-Schema

 The [‘360 Bridge’ tool](/tools/) will convert between each of these template formats, providing structured data for developers, and spreadsheet simplicity if you want to browse, sort and filter data on your desktop.

 ### Data model & serialisation

 The 360 Giving standard is defined by a modified [JSON Schema](http://json-schema.org/).
-This describes the entities that can be described using the standard, and the properties recognised by the standard.
+This details the entities that can be described using the standard, and the properties it recognises.

 At the root of the data model is a grant-making Activity.
 Activities have a number of direct properties (e.g. Title, Description, Currency, Amount Awarded etc.) and then a number of related entities, including Organisations (Funder and Recipient), Locations (Recipient, Beneficiary), Classifications, Grant Programmes, and Transactions.